StarPlayrX/XPC123/README.md

 # XPC123
- XPC easy as 123, XPC it's you and me!

 Made these example two apps of a mach service that works with both Application clients and command line utilities.